-Motohiro Yogo is a professor of economics at Princeton University and a research associate of the NBER.
-Prior to joining Princeton in 2015, he was a research economist at the Federal Reserve Bank of Minneapolis and taught finance at Wharton.
+Motohiro Yogo is a professor of economics at Princeton University.
+He is also a research associate of the NBER and a co-director of the NBER Insurance Working Group.
+Prior to joining Princeton in 2015, he held research and teaching positions at the Federal Reserve Bank of Minneapolis and Wharton.
 He earned a Ph.D. in economics from Harvard in 2004 and an A.B. summa cum laude from Princeton in 2000.

 The magnitude of and heterogeneity in systematic earnings risk has important implications for various theories in macro, labor, and ﬁnancial economics.
 Using administrative data, we document how the aggregate risk exposure of individual earnings to GDP and stock returns varies across gender, age, the worker’s earnings level, and industry.
 Aggregate risk exposure is U-shaped with respect to the earnings level.
 In the middle of the earnings distribution, aggregate risk exposure is higher for males, younger workers, and those in construction and durable manufacturing.
 At the top of the earnings distribution, aggregate risk exposure is higher for older workers and those in ﬁnance.
 Workers in larger employers are less exposed to aggregate risk, but they are more exposed to a common factor in employer-level earnings, especially at the top of the earnings distribution.
 Within an employer, higher-paid workers have higher exposure to employer-level risk than lower-paid workers.